wh629/deep_learning_project/README.md

 # Execute Pre-training

-1. In repository, execute pre-training with command
+1. In repository, execute pre-training with preloaded hyperparameters using command

    ``sbatch pretrain.sbatch``